 OTHER WAYS YOU CAN HELP

-Fundraising efforts are greatly appreciated as well.
-Current funding is very limited for fire rehab efforts; CUSP and partnering agencies continue our work through the generosity of a caring community.
-While looking at the skyline, a donation of trees may seem in order, yet buckets, chainsaws, work gloves and seed are greatly needed.
-Fire & flood mitigation, recovery and restoration are long-term efforts.
+Fundraising efforts are always greatly appreciated.
+Current funding is very limited for much of what we do; CUSP and partnering agencies continue our work through the generosity of a caring community.
+While looking at the skyline, a donation of trees may seem in order, yet buckets, chainsaws, work gloves and native seeds are also greatly needed.
+Fire and flood mitigation, recovery and restoration are long-term efforts.

-Please keep this in your thoughts and do consider lending a much-needed hand or making a donation to CUSP at http://www.uppersouthplatte.org/donate.html
+Please keep this in your thoughts and do consider lending a much-needed hand or making a donation to CUSP through Colorado Gives.